weisscharlesj/SciCompforChemists/_sources/notebooks/chapter_13/chap_13.md

 1. When an electron in a hydrogen atom relaxes from a higher to a lower energy orbital, a photon is released with the energy described by the below equation.
 Write and run a Python script that prompts the user to input the initial and final principle quantum numbers (n) and outputs the wavelength (λ) of light emitted.

 $$ 2.18 \times 10^{-18} \left( \frac{1}{n_i^2} - \frac{1}{n_f^2} \right) \quad \quad E = \frac{hc}{\lambda} $$

-2. In the folder titled Problem 2 Kinetic Data you will find synthetic data for the conversion of A $\rightarrow$ P. Both datasets are for first-order reactions.
+2. In the folder titled Problem 2 Kinetic Data you will find synthetic data for the conversion of A $\rightarrow$ P. Both data sets are for first-order reactions.

     a) Write a Python script that accepts the name of a single data file like below and outputs the rate constant (k) for       the data.
-Test it on both datasets.
+Test it on both data sets.
 For the script to find the file, it needs to either be in the same directory as the     data file or be provided the absolute path to the file.

         $ python script.py kinetic_data_1.csv